Sutton-in-Ashfield: Remains confirmed as miner who went missing in 1967

 It is thought Mr Swinscoe was drinking with his two sons and a friend on the night of his disappearance.

-He was last seen giving money to his son to buy a round and then left to use the outside toilet.
+He was last seen giving money to son Gary to buy a round and then left to use the outside toilet.

+Police said further tests were being carried out to determine how Mr Swinscoe was killed and how long he had been buried.

+Work is also ongoing on the clothes found with the remains, including two socks and a shoe.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.